 - Conclusion: Mala Fatra Mountains and Zilina – a worthwhile destination

-Mala Fatra Mountains are an attractive destination for a trip of one or two weeks, especially since the surrounding villages have also undergone a beautification cure and have been able to shed the grey dreariness of socialist industrial regions.
+Mala Fatra Mountains are an attractive destination in Slovakia for a trip of one or two weeks, especially since the surrounding villages have also undergone a beautification cure and have been able to shed the grey dreariness of socialist industrial regions.
 Both in spring and summer as a hiking area and in winter with several relatively snow-sure winter sports areas are worth the trip for two different target groups.

 So it is worthwhile to head for Zilina and to have at least one day of rest before or after the Mala Fatra mountain hikes.
 For all those who travel by public transport, Zilina is anyway the transfer point to the local buses or trains.
 Info’s about arrival, accommodation, entry points to the mountains, wellness on site etc. can be found down in the Mala Fatra travel tips, also with current information about the winter sports areas.